YahiaBakour/Comparative-Study---Advanced-Data-Structures/README.md

 So the maximum number of nodes will only differ from the current number of nodes if we delete nodes.

+#### rebuildTree(x):

+- We will create a vector of pointers, and perform inorder traversal on the subtree to insert all of the nodes into the vector.
+- Proceed to rebuild the tree by re-arranging pointers by recursively splitting the vector in halves and then re-attaching nodes.

 ### Results:

 <img src="https://github.com/YahiaBakour/Scapegoat-Tree-vs-Treap/blob/master/Images/Insertion%20Time%20vs%20Input%20Size.png" >